michaeldayreads/reference/git.md

 `git stash save "a more useful name"` stash with the useful name showing in `git stash list`
 `git stash clear` to remove all items from the stash **caution**

+## submodule

+`git submodule status`
+`git submodule sync`
+`git submodule update --init` for the first time...
+`git submodule update` on subsequent ones...

 # by concept or use pattern

 ## cherry-pick

 Cherry pick is a method to apply a commit - or set of commits - and create a new commit for each.
 One example is if your team has release branches in addition to a master branch.
 As each member of the team works on fixes and features, all of those commits are merged to master.
 Then, depending on timing and completeness relative to releases, the commits associated with a given feature can be "cherry-picked" into the feature branches.

 This produces a history on the feature branches that tracks the history seen on the master branch.